cpp-tutor/lox-gfx/README.md

 #endif
 ```

-5. Create a script which defines these two functions, and includes the necessary C headers (as a minimum).
+5. Create a script which defines these three functions, and includes the necessary C headers (as a minimum).
 Here is a possible outline:

 ```ino
 extern "C" {